Updated Aug 9 2021

 This was not to be the case, thanks to the explosive arrival in England of a Roman engraver, Benedetto Pistrucci.
-His masterful cameo engravings took the ton by storm and he was soon under the employ of Wellesley-Pole.
-It was he, rather than Wyon who was commissioned to create new portraits of George III to adorn the new sovereign.
+His masterful cameo engravings took the haut ton by storm and he was soon under the employ of Wellesley-Pole.
+It was he, rather than Wyon, who was commissioned to create a fresh portrait of George III to adorn the new sovereign.

-While Pistrucci did not model the King from life and relied on others to craft dies, the bulbous face, nicknamed the Bull Head was rightfully unpopular.
-According to his effusive biographer, Nicholas Carlisle, Pistrucci's effigy was the impetus for Wyon to create an alternative pattern.
+While Pistrucci did not model the King from life and relied on others to craft dies, his bulbous portrait - nicknamed the Bull Head - was rightfully unpopular.
+According to his effusive biographer, Nicholas Carlisle, Pistrucci's ugly effigy was the impetus for Wyon to create an alternative pattern.

 Carlisle, a friend of Wyon, records that he spend his limited free time first modelling his own likeness of the monarch and, for the reverse, designed the elegant expression of national pride that we know as the Three Graces.
 The initial snub and Wyon's artistic dig at the Italian-born Pistrucci marked the beginning of a decades long rivalry, played out by their supporters in the London newspapers.

 Nineteenth-century strikings of the Three Graces were pattern coins.
 They were minted in limited numbers to assess the proposed design and then might have been sold or gifted.
 Proof patterns are important to collectors because they can be a record of numismatic history.
 Multiple variations may be present in pattern coins, including off-metal examples and piedforts.
 When there is no intention of mass production, engravings do not need to be in low-relief, providing more opportunity for detail and artistry.
-Generally they are also scarce, increasing their value.
+Pattern coins are typically scarce, increasing their value.

 Only around 50 coins with the Three Graces pattern were ever struck, and only a few of those survive.
 One of three known gold specimens is in the collection of the Metropolitan Museum of Art.
 A silver example remained in the possession of the Wyon family, only coming to the market in 1962.
 In a September 2014 sale by St James's Auctions, this piece achieved a price of £48,000, well above estimates and more than double the price achieved at its last sale in 2005.